Need Extended Care (extra 1 hour)?: From 4-5 pm:

 You can register for as many sessions as you like.
 Registration is on a first come first serve basis.

 An excellent summer program for both Girls and Boys!
 CSTL’s Discovery Summer Camp gives your child an opportunity to have fun while learning.
 The camp engages children in hands-on investigations and fun experiments all summer long.
 Campers bring their ideas to life by designing projects, building and constructing, and using their imaginations to invent.
-The camp also includes activities in art, music, team activities and challenges, special events, and field trips to exciting educational places.
+The camp also includes activities in art, music, team activities and challenges, and special events..
 This exploratory way of learning gets kids involved and excited about their ideas.

 - 4-12 years of age

 - All day program!
 9am-4pm, closed Sat. & Sun.

 We do science and nature experiments and explorations.
 We have a staff of educators and scientists.
 The common theme is to make science learning fun through experimentation, explorations, hands-on experiments, and engineering.